ajkourabi/RGB-Mixer-ASIC/README.md

 My goal is to take this and make it into an ASIC, thus learning about the entire chip design process.

+I already verified it using VHDL test benches, but plan to do a more complete job with something like coco_tb.

 # **Systolic Array for Matrix Multiplication**.

 A systolic array is a form of architecture in which nodes are tightly couples and networked in a way that allows for streamlined parallel computing.
 It is used in AI Chips like Google's TPU for matrix multiplication.